o3de/o3de.org/content/docs/user-guide/components/development/behavior-context.md

 ### Constant

-Constants are implemented as read\-only properties and can be global or restricted to a class.
+Constants are implemented as read-only properties and can be global or restricted to a class.
 A behavior context macro called `BehaviorConstant` implements the Lambda getter for you.

 ### Enum

 Because class enums often require casting, O3DE currently treats all enums values as `int`.
-Enums are implemented as read\-only `int` properties.
+Enums are implemented as read-only `int` properties.

 ### Class

 Reflects a C++ class or struct.
 You can provide an optional name.
 If you do not provide a name, the class name from `AzTypeInfo` is used.
 That name must be unique for the scope.
 Because the system uses `AzRTTI` to build the class hierarchy, you can use RTTI if you want to reflect base class functionality.
-+ **Allocator** \- You can provide a custom allocator/ deallocator for your class.
++ **Allocator** - You can provide a custom allocator/ deallocator for your class.
 This allows you to override any existing allocation schema.
 If you do not provide a custom allocator, aznew/delete is used \(`AZ_CLASS_ALLOCATOR`\).
-+ **Constructor** \- Allows you to enumerate the class constructors that you want to reflect.
++ **Constructor** - Allows you to enumerate the class constructors that you want to reflect.
 You must pass all constructor arguments as template augments.
-+ **Wrapping/WrappingMember** \- Allows code to inform the system that it is a wrapper of another class.
++ **Wrapping/WrappingMember** - Allows code to inform the system that it is a wrapper of another class.
 This is useful when you reflect smart pointers and string wrappers.
-+ **Userdata** \- Allows you to provide a pointer to user data.
++ **Userdata** - Allows you to provide a pointer to user data.
 The pointer is accessible from all callbacks (like a custom allocator) that you implement for the class.
-+ **Method** \- Reflects a C++ class function.
++ **Method** - Reflects a C++ class function.
 The first argument is the class pointer.
 This is the same usage as global methods.
-+ **Property** \- Reflects class data.
++ **Property** - Reflects class data.
 The first argument is the class pointer.
 This is the same usage as global properties.
-+ **Enum** \- Enums are int read\-only properties.
++ **Enum** - Enums are int read-only properties.
-+ **Constant** \- Constants are read\-only properties.
++ **Constant** - Constants are read-only properties.

 #### Nested Classes